OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		39. WQ – Otherwise, the TC has been weakened.
 		40. BB - People can't argue with the published rules.
 		41. JT – I suggest we change 'eligibility' to 'right to appoint' and also scrub the phrase 'following election by SC'.
-		42. R-OWIS-SC-2016-10:Resolution: vote: 7-0 in favour - Recommended to Board that we change 'eligibility' to 'right to appoint' and also scrub the phrase 'following election by SC'.
-OWIS-R
+		42. RES-OWIS-SC-2016-10:Resolution: vote: 7-0 in favour - Recommended to Board that we change 'eligibility' to 'right to appoint' and also scrub the phrase 'following election by SC'.
+OWIS-RES
 		43. JT - Article 14.2 of the articles says ...  we must respect the articles in the internal rules.
 		44. JT - Options: eligible to be in TC subject to qualification in article 14.2.
 		45. OL - We don't need to change the rules to appoint ECMWF.